 - dried onions

-- vegetables: peas, spinach, kale, carrots, green beans, onions, bell peppers, sweet potato, butternut squash, acorn squash, zucchini, etc. The possibilities are endless.
+- peas, spinach, kale, carrots, green beans, bell peppers, cabbage, broccoli slaw, sweet potato, butternut squash, acorn squash, zucchini, etc.

-- beef or chicken bone broth are great options
+- beef or chicken bone broth are both great options

 - soy sauce

 - chopped chili peppers